HVML/PurC/README.md

 PurC supports running an app within multiple runners.
 Here one `runner` is one thread in the `purc` process.

-For this purpose, you can prepare a JSON file or an eJSON file that defines the app, the runners,
+For this purpose, you can prepare a JSON file or an eJSON file that defines the app, the workspaces, the runners,
     and the initial HVML programs to run as coroutines in different runners.

 Here is an example: